nation3/law/Constitution.linked.md

 ## Judiciary
 a) The Supreme Court shall ensure the constitutionality of laws and actions pursued by the Nation3 DAO and Citizens.
 It shall provide the most fundamental checks and balances to ensure that Nation3 adheres to this Constitution and vision outlined in the Manifesto.
-b) The Supreme Court and each Nested Court shall resolve disputes in a timely manner in accordance to the laws in effect in the Nation3 Jurisdiction.
+#) The Supreme Court and each Nested Court shall resolve disputes in a timely manner in accordance to the laws in effect in the Nation3 Jurisdiction.

 ### Judicial Power
 The judicial power of Nation3 shall be vested in the Supreme Court and in such subordinate courts as may be provided by any written law for the time being in force.